-Maplewood vs Oak Springs: A and F in East Austin ISD
+Maplewood vs Oak Springs Elementary: A vs F in Austin ISD (2025 TEA)

 A 33 Point TEA Gap and a Neighborhood That Is Changing Faster Than the School Data

-I have watched this corridor transform over my career.
+I have watched east Austin transform over my entire career.
 The homes are different now.
 The restaurants are different.
-The prices are definitely different.
-But the school data has not caught up to the neighborhood story yet, and that matters for buyers.
+The prices are very different.
+But the school accountability data has not caught up to the neighborhood story yet, and that gap matters for buyers.

 Maplewood vs Oak Springs: Quick Comparison